SCHOLARSHIPS

 Requirements:

-- A 2.5 cumulative grade point average or higher
+• A 2.0 term grade point average or higher

 Award Details:

-- If you receive an Academic Year award, you do not need to reapply at the Mid-Year December 1 deadline
+• If you receive an Academic Year award, you do not need to reapply at the Mid-Year deadline.

 Award Terms:

-- Failure to maintain funding requirements may result in probation and/or infraction status and potential funding loss.
+• Failure to maintain funding requirements may result in potential funding loss.

 GENERAL SCHOLARSHIP (Fall Only)